95ellismle/FinancesApp2/README.md

   * Use simple non contrasting colours so as to not distract from the functionality.
 Must look modern and 'up-to-date'!
   * Keep things as tidied away as possible.
 Less is definitely more!
   * Use CSS to style the app, any pages of pure, undynamic text should be written in HTML.
   * Styling should be consistent throughout, use the same background colour for all widgets etc...
   * Use minimal adornments on widgets.
 E.g. tables don't need gridlines, widgets don't need borders, graphs don't need matplotlib's silly frame!
   * Key points are simplicity and readability.

-Functionality:
-- [x] Plot and tabulate data
-- [ ] Add pivots to the table.
-- [ ] Edit categories within the table.
-- [x] Be able to search through data using RegEx.
-- [x] Plot the spend for each category of data.
-- [ ] Be able to save editted data.
-Not sure if I would want it all saving into 1 document or just updating a current one?
-- [x] Categorise data
-- [x] Find time averaged incomings and outgoings.
-- [ ] Predict future balance, could use the averages to begin with...
-- [ ] Paypal integration.
-- [ ] Have a settings page to change things outside of the source code such as the look of the app.
-- [ ] Be able to write scripts within the app to perform functions on the data without changing the source code.
-- [ ] Be able to download statement data without leaving the app... maybe through a web browser within the app...
-Not a priority...

 Other notes:
   * I want to use Python3 and PyQT 5.
   * I'll be using the Pandas library and Numpy and Matplotlib extensively.